 Speaking about the influence of Jurgen Klopp, Liverpool assistant coach Pepijn Ljinders once said that a team will always grow to reflect the character of their coach.
 If the coach is conservative in his ideas, and insecure about the quality of his team, the players will quickly begin to mirror those beliefs with risk-averse actions and performances void of confidence.
 For too long, Ireland managers have talked down the quality of the players at their disposal to protect their own reputations.
 Stephen Kenny’s appointment marks a significant cultural shift, and many fans can’t wait for the transition to begin.
 Furthermore, his incredible journey provides inspiration for every ambitious coach.

 The quote below is taken from Kenny’s first press conference as Ireland manager.

-“I’m not a celebrity, I’m just a football coach, that’s all I want to be.
+“I’m not a celebrity, I’m just a football coach and that’s all I want to be.
 I’m just looking forward to working with the players.
-We’ve got a great group, I’m honoured to work with them.
+We’ve got a great group and I’m honoured to work with them.
 It’s my job to unlock their potential.
 We’ll have a very definite way of playing.
 Life’s short & you only get one chance at this.
 I want my team to play completely without fear.

 This is not a stepping stone for me.
-This is it.
-This is the ultimate job.
 This is the job you would dream of.
 We’ve got tremendous support and I think they want to look forward to coming to the AVIVA and seeing a team pass the ball, open up and really entertain them.”